- Time Zone refers to the local time of a region or a country.

 - With an early start to the day would make people work more energetically and effectively.

-- Starting and closing of the day an hour or more would decrease the electricity consumption.
+- Instead of making a new time zone, starting and closing of the day an hour or more would decrease the electricity consumption.

 - After independence in 1947, the Indian government established IST as the official time for the whole country, although Kolkata and Mumbai retained their own local time (known as Calcutta Time and Bombay Time) until 1948 and 1955, respectively.
 In Northeast, Assam followed Bagan Time.
 This is one hour ahead of the IST, and almost two hours ahead of clocks on the western coast.